How to Cite a Play in APA

 CITING A REPUBLISHED CLASSIC PLAY

-For classic plays that have been republished with an editor, include the editor’s name and the original publication year.
+In republished classic plays with an editor, include the editor’s name and year of original publication.

 Ibsen, H. (2019).
 A doll’s house (R. Gray, Ed.).
 Oxford University Press.
 (Original work published 1879)